Ammonium sulfate: Preparation

 Ammonium sulfate is made by treating ammonia with sulfuric acid:

-A mixture of ammonia gas and water vapor is introduced into a reactor that contains a saturated solution of ammonium sulfate and about 2% to 4% of free sulfuric acid at 60 °C. Concentrated sulfuric acid is added to keep the solution acidic, and to retain its level of free acid.
-The heat of reaction keeps reactor temperature at 60 °C. Dry, powdered ammonium sulfate may be formed by spraying sulfuric acid into a reaction chamber filled with ammonia gas.
+A mixture of ammonia gas and water vapor is introduced into a reactor that contains a saturated solution of ammonium sulfate and about 2% to 4% of free sulfuric acid at 60 C. Concentrated sulfuric acid is added to keep the solution acidic, and to retain its level of free acid.
+The heat of reaction keeps reactor temperature at 60 C. Dry, powdered ammonium sulfate may be formed by spraying sulfuric acid into a reaction chamber filled with ammonia gas.
 The heat of reaction evaporates all water present in the system, forming a powdery salt.
 Approximately 6,000 million tons were produced in 1981.

-Ammonium sulfate also is manufactured from gypsum (CaSO_{4}·2H_{2}O).
+Ammonium sulfate also is manufactured from gypsum (CaSO4*2H2O).
 Finely divided gypsum is added to an ammonium carbonate solution.
 Calcium carbonate precipitates as a solid, leaving ammonium sulfate in the solution.

 Ammonium sulfate occurs naturally as the rare mineral mascagnite in volcanic fumaroles and due to coal fires on some dumps.

-Ammonium sulfate is a byproduct in the production of methyl methacrylate.
+Ammonium sulfate is a byproduct in the production of methyl methacrylate (CH2=C(CH3)COOCH3).

 Properties

-Ammonium sulfate becomes ferroelectric at temperatures below −49.5 °C. At room temperature it crystallises in the orthorhombic system, with cell sizes of a = 7.729 Å, b = 10.560 Å, c = 5.951 Å. When chilled into the ferrorelectric state, the symmetry of the crystal changes to space group Pna2_{1}.
+Ammonium sulfate becomes ferroelectric at temperatures below -49.5 C. At room temperature it crystallises in the orthorhombic system, with cell sizes of a = 7.729 Å, b = 10.560 Å, c = 5.951 Å. When chilled into the ferrorelectric state, the symmetry of the crystal changes to space group Pna2_{1}.

 Reactions

-Ammonium sulfate decomposes upon heating above 250 °C, first forming ammonium bisulfate.
+Ammonium sulfate decomposes upon heating above 250 C, first forming ammonium bisulfate.
 Heating at higher temperatures results in decomposition into ammonia, nitrogen, sulfur dioxide, and water.

-As a salt of a strong acid (H_{2}SO_{4}) and weak base (NH_{3}), its solution is acidic; the pH of 0.1 M solution is 5.5.
-In aqueous solution the reactions are those of NH_{4}^{+} and SO_{4}^{2−} ions.
+As a salt of a strong acid (H2SO4) and weak base, its solution is acidic; the pH of 0.1 M solution is 5.5.
+In aqueous solution the reactions are those of [NH4]+ and SO4(2-) ions.
 For example, addition of barium chloride, precipitates out barium sulfate.
-The filtrate on evaporation yields ammonium chloride.
+The filtrate on evaporation yields ammonium chloride (NH4Cl).

 Ammonium sulfate forms many double salts (ammonium metal sulfates) when its solution is mixed with equimolar solutions of metal sulfates and the solution is slowly evaporated.
-With trivalent metal ions, alums such as ferric ammonium sulfate are formed.
-Double metal sulfates include ammonium cobaltous sulfate, ferrous diammonium sulfate, ammonium nickel sulfate which are known as Tutton's salts and ammonium ceric sulfate.
+With trivalent metal ions, alums such as ferric ammonium sulfate (NH4Fe(SO4)2*12H2O) are formed.
+Double metal sulfates include ammonium cobaltous sulfate, ferrous diammonium sulfate ((NH4)2SO4*Fe(SO4)*6H2O), ammonium nickel sulfate which are known as Tutton's salts (M2M′(SO4)2(H2O)6) and ammonium ceric sulfate ((NH4)4Ce(SO4)4*2H2O).

 Anhydrous double sulfates of ammonium also occur in the Langbeinites family.
-The ammonia produced has a pungent smell and is toxic.

 Airborne particles of evaporated ammonium sulfate comprise approximately 30% of fine particulate pollution worldwide.

 It reacts with additional sulfuric acid to give triammonium hydrogen disulphate, (NH4)3H(SO4)2.